 Hemp oils are derived from a cannabis seed that contains almost no CBD or THC.
 The hemp seed doesn’t have the same therapeutic features as CBD, but it does have its own unique nutritional benefits.
-Hemp oil is used by many dog owners as a nutritional supplement thanks to its mineral and vitamin content.
+Many pet owners turn to hemp oil for dogs as a nutritional supplement thanks to its mineral and vitamin content.

 In contrast, CBD oil is made from an active cannabinoid compound, which comes from the flowers, leaves, and frequently stems from a mature cannabis plant.
 This compound provides the therapeutic and potential medical benefits that you receive from CBD oil.

 Is CBD Safe to Use with Dogs?

 While CBD oil has grown in popularity among humans, you may wonder if CBD oil is safe for dogs.
 Some vets have started to recommend CBD oil for dogs, but keep in mind the research being done is still at the very beginning.